 Plan Your Kitchen Design or Redesign Carefully

 When in doubt, it may be worth it to consult a professional designer.
 Many of the large home improvement stores have design services and software that could prove to be very helpful.
-Botching a kitchen design or renovation can be a very costly mistake!
+Botching a kitchen design or renovation can be a very costly mistake, and many times unfixable!

-- Today’s home buyers want multi-functional islands
+- The island is the focal point.
+Today’s home buyers want multi-functional islands

 - Multiple seating and wrap-around seating is popular